AkashSkySingh/InFINiWars/README.md

 In addition to the webpack entry file, there will be six scripts involved in this project:

-`Game.js`: this script will handle the logic for creating and updating the necessary `Easel.js` and `Canvas.js` elements and rendering them to the DOM. `Game.js` also handles `Sound.js` elements.
+`Game.js`: this script will handle the logic for creating and updating the necessary `Easel.js` and `Canvas.js` elements and rendering them to the DOM.

+`Game_view.js`: this script will handle the keybinding actions of relevant objects and the animation cycle of the game itself.

 `Spacecraft.js`: this script will handle the logic behind the scenes.
 A Spacecraft object will use a Projectile and its own movement scheme.